Navigation

 So far the standout winner here is Eric Kayser.
 They have a number of outlets in the city, but Tom's favorite is at 14, rue Monge, in the 5th (metro Maubert-Mutualité).

 Arènes de Lutèce.
 Lutèce was the original name of Paris, by the way.
 No one goes here—most people aren't even aware of this place—but you should definitely go.
-It's a real Roman arena right in the middle of Paris (and Allen points out that you can see Sharon's finger in this picture).
+It's a real Roman arena right in the middle of Paris.
 Take the metro to ArenesLuteceJussieu, go up the rue Linné and turn right on a little street (Rue des Arènes).
 It's so bizarre you won't believe it.
 Dead calm hidden right in the middle of one of the city's busiest areas.
 People will be playing lawn games there, and some folks will likely be picnicking in the stands, which turns out to be a very fun thing to do (and there are a few boulangeries in the neighborhood that sell sandwiches in addition to the pastries you'd expect).
 They claim that over 10,000 people could fill this arena, which was built some time after the first or second century CE; it was only uncovered in modern times in the middle of the nineteenth century.
 Read the plaques if you can: apparently they used to fill the darned thing with water and do battle ship contests here, too.
 There's a whole website, by the way, dedicated to the playing of pétanque—lawn bowling, bocce, whatever you happen to call it—in the Arènes de Lutèce.

 Champs Elysées.
 I'd just avoid the whole thing, but if you want to take a stupid andMarseillaise sickening walk, get off the metro at Arc de TriompheCharles de Gaulle Etoile and walk all the way down to the Place de la Concorde (which, by the way, leads into the Tuileries described above).
 Don't go to a café here because you'll have to mortgage your house to have a cup of coffee.
 Don't buy anything here for the same reason.
 Don't even go here.
 But while you're there, do go to the Arc de Triomphe.
 If you take the metro that I recommended above, you'll emrge up the escalator to a rather striking view of the monument, and just ahead of you, slightly on the left, you'll find the entrance to the underground passage that will take you safely to the arch.
 (Do not try to access the arch by crossing the incredibly busy traffic circle that surrounds it.)
 For a mere 12 euros you can climb—yes, climb, because there's no elevator—to the top of the arch and get a stunning view of the city.
 You can furthermore learn a lot about French history, you can view the tomb of the unknown soldier from World War I, and you can also see the astonishing sculptural reliefs on the sides of the arch (you're seeing the Marseillaise here).1Pietons

-In the same general category, I suppose, are the little pedestrian streets between the boulevard Saint Michel and the rue Saint Jacques.
-They're completely charming, of course, and they're jam-packed with people strolling around looking at the various restaurants, mostly Greek and other Mediterranean varieties.
-You'll have to learn to avoid the animateurs who stand out front and literally grab you by the arm to try to get you to come into their fine establishments.
+In the same general category, I suppose, are the little pedestrian streets between the boulevard Saint Michel and the rue Saint Jacques, including the rue de la Harpe, the rue Xavier Privas, the rue Saint-Séverin, and the rue du Chat Qui Pêche, the narrowest street in Paris (photo below).
+These streets date back to the Middle Ages, generally around the 12th century.
+Strikingly, the rue de la Huchette was known even then for its inns and meat roasters, and today you'll find those very entities still thriving.
+These streets are completely charming, of course, and they're jam-packed with people strolling around looking at the various restaurants, mostly Greek and other Mediterranean varieties.
+You'll have to learn to avoid the animateurs who stand out front and sometimes literally grab you by the arm to try to get you to come into their fine establishments (because most fine establishments usually need to get you to come in using force).
 These places are very cheap, and there's generally a reason why (see the Restaurant page for further information here).
 Tom doesn't really recommend that you eat here, unless it's to grab one of the sandwichs grecs and eat it on the run—these are actually quite excellent, especially with frites.
-But you will enjoy walking around this area.
+But you will enjoy walking around this area, even if you're not sure why.

 Readers Chime In...

-Lee writes: "I recall going to the Lido to see the show.
+Lee writes: "I recall going to the Lido (116 bis Avenue des Champs-Élysées, 8th, métro Georges V, 01 89 97 09 55) to see the show.
 I had read, perhaps in one of Arthur Frommer's books, that if you request a ticket for the "Promenoir" or the bar, you can get to see the show for less money.
-Promenoir may have been at the Folies Bergère where you eventually can get a seat once the show starts; the bar at the Lido.
+Promenoir may have been at the Folies Bergère (32 rue Richer, 9th, métro Cadet, 08 00 00 16 50) where you eventually can get a seat once the show starts; or the bar at the Lido.
 Anyhow, if you avoid the dinner shows and take advantage of the bar or standing in the rear of the theater, you can do well.
 In each place, the show was great."
-116 bis Avenue des Champs-Elysées; metro Georges-V or Charles de Gaulle-Etoile.
-Check them out here.

 Steven has this recreational tip: if you like motorcycles, cars, boats, and other hobby items, the Avenue of the Grande Armée is the place to be.
 Go between the Arc de Triomphe and the Seine River to the northwest and you will find dozens of places that appeal to these interests.

 César recommends a trip to the top of the Tour Montparnasse (metro Montparnasse-Bienvenue): "You can climb up to the last floor of the tower by a high-speed elevator.
 There you will have 360-degree view of Paris with maps to help you locate the main tourist attractions.
 There is also a café to enjoy the view while drinking something and you can climb up by stairs to the very top of the building.
 Bring a coat because it is very windy there.
-The price for students is 6 euros.
+The price for students is 16 euros; 21 for adults.
 It's, of course, nicer in summer daylight.
 You will get amazing pictures form there."

 Anne L. of Rochester, NY, recommends the view from the Pompidou Center: "The view from the outside escalator going all the way to the top of the Pompidou museum is quite wonderful.
 When you get there the restaurant on the top floor of the museum is chic and modern; the service is good and the food quite tasty if rather expensive."